zingale/phy504/docs/source/openmp-intro.rst

       }

-One thing we want is for the performance to scale with the number of cores -- if you double the number of cores, does the code run twice as fast?
+One thing we want is for the performance to scale with the number of cores---if you double the number of cores, does the code run twice as fast?

 Reductions